The light in the darkness of humanity

 There is so much pain, suffering, darkness, and evil in this world.
 It’s so easy to see the darkness and be blind to the light and goodness that underlie and pervade this crazy mess we call humanity.

-Yet in this true story*, we see how healing it can be when we see the goodness in everyone.
+Yet in this true story, we see how healing it can be when we take time to see the goodness in everyone.